Berational91/DigimonVPet/README.md

 # Digimon V-Pet for ESP32/Arduino
-This is an early version of a Digimon VPet for the ESP32 and other Arduino compatible devices At the moment there are just [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI/) compatible Displays supported.
+This is a fork af the early version of a Digimon VPet for the ESP32 and other Arduino compatible devices made by [Berational91](https://github.com/Berational91)
+At the moment there are just [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI/) compatible Displays supported.
 But you can make your own Display working by just implementing an realization of the abstract DisplayAdapter Class with just 8 Methods.
 The Goal of this project is to implement a Digimon VPet with all the functionality of real VPets and compatibility to real Digimon VPets.

 <img src="screenshot.jpg" width="500" >
-At the moment there is just the UI implemented but no functionality.
+At the moment there is just the UI implemented but little functionality.
 But the Long Term goals are:

 Hardware independence:
-- the ardware should be highly customizable, so you can use different displays, different inputs etc.
+- the hardware should be highly customizable, so you can use different displays, different inputs etc.

-Functionality:
+Berational91 future wanted functionality:
 - Internet connectivity through WiFi
 - [A-/D-Com](https://www.alphahub.site/guide) functionality
 - it should have a function to act as a gate, to allow 2 people to fight/jogress/... with their original VPETs through the internet